OpenSourceEconomics/econ-project-templates/docs/source/example_project/pytask.rst

 can be safely removed -- everything in it will be reconstructed automatically the next time you run `pytask`.

-..
-  comment:: ..never kept under version control.., what does that sentence mean?

 Pytask Overview
 ===============